TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ```
 For a sine wave, we don't gain much in terms of performance.
 But when it comes to generating complex waveforms, wavetable synthesis rocks![^leaf]

 [^leaf]: Guess what?
-We can optimise wavetable synthesis even more—so it'll rock even more!
+There are more ways to optimise wavetable synthesis—so it'll rock even more!
 See the open source [LEAF](https://github.com/spiricom/LEAF/blob/a0b0b7915cce3792ea00f06d0a6861be1a73d609/leaf/Src/leaf-oscillators.c#L67) library for an example of heavily optimised wavetable synthesis.

 Besides this software approach, we can also leverage hardware to speed up processing.
 But this is a matter for the next post.